 In order to obtain a State of Alabama Home Builders License, one must:

-- Complete the appropriate application form and return the notarized application with a check or money order made payable to the Home Builders Licensure Board in the amount of $350.00 ($250 license fee and $100 new application processing fee).
+- Complete the appropriate application form and return the notarized application with a check or money order made payable to the Home Builders Licensure Board in the amount of the application processing fee plus the applicable license fee.

-- Take and pass the Alabama Home Builders Exam.
+- For an unlimited license, take and pass the Alabama Home Builders Exam.
 No authorization is required to take the exam.

-- Request that a current credit report on the individual or business who is making application be sent to the Board directly from a credit-reporting agency.
+- For an unlimited or limited license, request that a current credit report on the individual or business who is making application be sent to the Board directly from a credit-reporting agency.

 - If applying as a corporation, limited liability company or limited partnership,